Average Rent Prices in Indianapolis

 What does rent prices actually cost in Indianapolis — known locally as the Crossroads of America —?
-For this large city of nearly 888,000 residents, rent prices is more affordable than average, coming in about 8% below the national figure.
+For this large city of nearly 888,000 residents, rent prices is genuinely affordable here — about 18% below what most Americans pay.
 The city's economy — built on a no-frills economy that rewards practical spending and penalizes no one for being budget-conscious — shapes local pricing in ways that national averages don't capture.
 Here's what the data shows and what it means for your wallet.

 What Matters Most